jhpce-jhu/jhpce_mkdocs/docs/sw/sas.md

 ### With Browser Support

 To display either *built-in help* or *graphical output* when running SAS, you need to specify options to allow a web browser to be launched if called for.

-We recommend using the Chromium browser.
-Firefox is also available.
+We recommend using the Chromium browser

 !!!
 Note "Note"
-    - You may need to accept popups in the chromium/firefox browser that gets started in order to see the windows that SAS is trying to display.
+    - You may need to accept popups in the chromium browser that gets started in order to see the windows that SAS is trying to display.
     - If you do not redirect standard output and standard error data streams, you will see a bunch of error messages.
 These can be ignored because the browser wants to run on a local system with a graphics card, and the our compute nodes don't have such cards or the software to support them.
 HOWEVER, redirecting all I/O means that if SAS itself emits important error messages, you won't see them.
 So don't redirect I/O if SAS isn't working as expected!

 The initial steps are the same as we used before: